Frequently Asked Questions About Ashes to Diamonds

 Due to technical and legal reasons, a cremation always takes place in a coffin.
 Therefore, the cremation ashes will contain minor components of the coffin, clothing, as well as potential implants.
-It is technically impossible to separate and divide this cremation ashes and the carbon also.
+It is technically impossible to separate and divide the cremation ashes and the carbon.
 As a result, the diamond lattice of the memorial diamond can contain some carbon atoms from the coffin or the clothing.

 For the additional carbon source of an ALGORDANZA Origin, hair, photos or letters can be used.
-The personal object must be directly related to the deceased.
+The personal object should be directly related to the deceased.

-The synthesis takes about 4-8 months beginning from the date of reception of the Carbon source and the receipt of the payment.
-Nevertheless, the synthesis of a diamond is a highly complex process.
-In some cases, it can take more time.
+The synthesis takes about 4-8 months beginning from the date of receiving the carbon source and the receipt of the payment.
+Since the synthesis of a diamond is a highly complex process, in some cases, it can take more time.
 We assure you that quality and precision are our first priority.

 The coloration depends on the element boron within the diamond.
-The more boron is bound to the carbon grid the more intense is blue coloration.
-We do not affect the coloring of the diamond.
-The unique blueish coloration emphasizes the uniqueness of your personal Memorial Diamond.
-In case of low boron density, the diamond will occur in light shade or white.
+The more boron is bound to the carbon grid the more intense is the blue colouration.
+We do not influence the colouring of the diamond.
+The unique blueish colouration emphasizes the uniqueness of your personal memorial diamond.
+In case of low boron density, the diamond will have a light shade of blue or possibly be colourless.
 The environment we use for the diamond growth prevents the incorporation of nitrogen atoms of the atmosphere into the diamond crystal lattice, which would result in a yellowish color of the memorial diamond.